Museo de Historia

 Museo del Romanticismo

 This intriguing museum is devoted to the Romantic period of the 19th century.
-The museum occupies a late-18th-century mansion which was...
+It houses a minor treasure trove of mostly 19th-century...

 A night out here and you could be forgiven for believing that la movida never died down.
 It's an informal place where you can groove to...